Kong/hashicorp-consul-blogposts/Consul/README.md

 4. Check the Consul Service
-Since we have set the synchronization between Kubernetes and Consul services we should be able Benigno already registered
+<p>Since we have set the synchronization between Kubernetes and Consul services we should be able Benigno already registered
 <pre>
 kubectl port-forward service/benigno-v1 5000:5000
 </pre>